barchart/ddfplus-java-api/ddfplus-examples/README.md

  1. Pull by Symbol      - Subscribes by individual symbol
  2. Pull by Exchange    - Subscribes for all symbols on an exchange
- 3. Server Push         - Pushes all symbols for an exchange to a customer's server.
+ 3. Server Push         - Pushes all symbols for an exchange to a customer's server

 ## Pull Mode Provisioning Requirements
-  The pull modes require a user login and password.
+  The pull modes require a user login and password, please contact Barchart for credentials.
 The pull by exchange mode requires a refresh/snapshot user and password, so the API can refresh the symbol state via a web service.

 ## Server Push Provisioning Requirements
  The server push mode requires Barchart to push market data to the customer's server and requires the following: